mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 structure has pretty much zero legitimate use-cases other than quickly hacking a printf debug session.
 However, it truly is often "the simplest solution".

-The main method I deal with this is basically to be very very careful of putting abusable fields like `String`, `A.Value`, `Int`, `SomeException`...just a single field or branch that has an abusable field, AI _will_ find it, and you _will_ feel very stupid for missing it.
-But hey, the whole point of using properly structured values was to avoid stuffing things in to `String` too, right?
-The fix for this actually is a fix that helps human coders, too.
+The main method I deal with this is to be very very careful of putting abusable fields like `String`, `A.Value`, `Int`, `SomeException`...just a single field or branch that has an abusable field, AI _will_ find it, and you _will_ feel very stupid for missing it.
+But hey, the whole point of using properly structured values was to avoid stuffing things into `String` too, right?
+The fix for this is a fix that helps human coders, too.

 ```haskell
 data ErrorEvent = UnknownUser UserName